-Single car accidents, especially on one’s own property, in which a driver hits a stationary object, like a fence or tree are often unreported.
-If you have ever been a part of car crashes in your area, make sure you follow the correct reporting procedures from your insurance company.
+Single car accidents, especially on one’s own property, in which a driver hits a stationary object, like a fence or tree, are often unreported.
+If you are ever involved in a car accident in your area, make sure you follow the correct reporting procedures from your insurance company.

 The Consequences of Reporting a Car Crash

-Quite often, reporting a car crash will mean a change in the premium you are paying for your car insurance, if you are at fault.
+Reporting a car accident usually means that there will be an increase in your premiums.
 Even just being partially at fault can mean that you are you considered to be a higher-risk driver than you were prior to the accident.

 If you decide to pay the claim yourself you may save yourself some of the increase in your coverage because you will not add a claim to your claims history.
 However, your premium will still likely be affected because your driving record will be tarnished by the crash.